mirkoschubert/gdpr-child/README.md

 ## Instructions

-This is a child theme is a boilerplate!
+This child theme is a boilerplate!
 If you want to create your own child theme for any  WordPress theme, please fork or clone this repository and change the `gdpr_` prefix in the `functions.php` to your own theme name.

 Not every parent theme works the same.
 You may have to change the code in the `gdpr_child_enqueue_scripts()` so that it's working properly.